HRG-OFFICIAL/ApniDukaan-Ecommerce/backend/order-management-service/README.md

 ---

-**ShopSphere Order Management Service** - Built with ❤️ for scalable e-commerce
+**ApniDukaan Order Management Service** - Built with ❤️ for scalable e-commerce